 Oil Filtering Equipment and Oil Discharge Monitoring and Control Systems

 All ships must be equipped with oil filtering equipment and oil discharge monitoring and control systems.
-These systems ensure that any oil or oily mixture discharged into the sea adheres to the discharge limits set by MARPOL Annex I. These oil pollution control systems are vital in preventing the release of harmful substances into the marine environment.
+These systems ensure that any oil or oily mixture discharged into the sea adheres to the discharge limits set by MARPOL Annex I. These systems are vital in preventing the release of oily mixtures into the marine environment.

 Equipment | Purpose | Regulations |